Bali – Frogfish

 10 Fun facts about frogfish

-1. There are more than 46 known species of frogfish worldwide in tropical and temperate seas.
+1. more than 46 known species of frogfish worldwide exist in tropical and temperate seas.

 bali-frogfish

-Frogfish belong to the order Lophiiformes and suborder Antennarioidei.
-They are classified into two sub-families, which differ in their distribution and reproductive method.
+Frogfish belong to the order Lophiiformes and the suborder Antennarioidei.
+They are classified into two subfamilies, which differ in their distribution and reproductive methods.

 One has a relatively small number of large eggs that are attached to the body during their development.
-The other spawn a mass of small eggs that immediately floats away in ocean currents to fend for themselves.
+The other spawns a mass of small eggs that immediately float away in ocean currents to fend for themselves.

 Frogfish can live up to 20 years.